ubernostrum/django-registration/docs/validators.rst

    A custom validator which prohibits the use of dangerously-confusable email address.

-   This validator will reject any email address where either the local-part of the domain is -- when considered in isolation -- dangerously confusable.
+   This validator will reject any email address where either the local-part or the domain is -- when considered in isolation -- dangerously confusable.
 A string is dangerously confusable if it is a mixed-script value (as defined by Unicode 'Script' property) which also contains one or more characters